Construction Accidents in Arizona

 OSHA and Other Safety Regulations

 soon as possible, and note the name and position of the person you notified

 - Get the names and contact information of anyone who may have witnessed

 - If possible, try to preserve any evidence related to your injury by taking

 - Get medical attention for your injuries

-- Consult an attorney as soon as possible to help you evaluate any potential claims and discuss your state's workers' compensation laws
+- Consult an attorney as soon as possible to help you evaluate any potential

-Filing A Claim For A Construction Accident Injury
+Filing a Claim For a Construction Accident Injury